Dark Alley Marketing: An indie game developer’s roadmap to the dark side of marketing

 I am a constant blogger of vids.
 I’ve been gaming my whole life, but only recently have figured out how to make a career of it.

-I’ve contributed on Playmous Games’ Gemcrafter and Tap the Frog, but I have been most deeply involved with Dash Masters, newly released for Android.
+I’ve contributed on Playmous Games’ Gemcrafter and Tap the Frog, but I have been most deeply involved with Dash Masters prior to its Android release.

 During the months leading up to release, I acted as a consultant for Playmous, helping them with English translation and suggesting improvements for their marketing and in-game texts.
 I occasionally employed always-alluring alliteration.
 Like “Awesome arcade action!”